Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Introduction

 \bi \item When $\alpha\in (1,2)$, we will show that there is long-range order at any inverse temperature $\beta$, in the sense that the field $\Psi$ will be {\em localized} at any $\beta$.
 Notice that LRO at any $\beta$ differs here w.r.t to the case of the Ising model.
 This question was asked in \cite{frohlich1991phase} and it turns out one can conclude here by a simple comparison with the Gaussian case thanks to Ginibre inequality \cite{Ginibre}.

 \item When $\alpha=\alpha_c=2$, the situation as in the case of the Ising model is rather delicate and the proofs are significantly more involved in the present non-compact case.
 There is a localisation/delocalisation phase transition in this case.
 The high temperature regime (=delocalisation or {\em rough} phase) has been analyzed in \cite{kjaer1982discrete} as outlined in \cite{frohlich1991phase}.
 We will give a different proof in this paper which relies instead on \cite{FS}.
-One advantage of our present proof is that it allows us to identify an intriguing phenomenon which we call {\em invisibility of integers}: namely we show that at high enough temperature the scaling limit of the discrete Gaussian chain coincides with the scaling limit of the (unconditioned) Gaussian chain and they share the same effective temperature!
+The advantage of our proof is two-fold: first, it enables us to obtain much more detailed information on the limiting fluctuations, namely an invariance principle in the limit $n\to \infty$.
+Second, it allows us to identify an intriguing phenomenon which we call {\em invisibility of integers}: namely we show that at high enough temperature the scaling limit of the discrete Gaussian chain coincides with the scaling limit of the (unconditioned) Gaussian chain and they share the same effective temperature!
 This is solving a conjecture of Slurink and Hilhorst from \cite{slurink1983roughening}.

-The low temperature case(=localisation or {\em smooth} phase) is difficult and was handled in \cite{frohlich1991phase} by building on the multiscale analysis in the Ising case from \cite{FS82}.
+The low temperature case(=localisation or {\em smooth} phase) is difficult and was handled in \cite{frohlich1991phase} by building on the multiscale analysis for the $1D$ long-range Ising case from \cite{FS82}.

 Similarly as for the Ising model, one may wonder whether there is a discontinuity between the two phases.
 (See Open Problem \ref{op.disc}).